-Countries, important groups etc. conspire to string together their political, economic and military power and, with this power play, plunge the world community into a chronic state of uncertainty, tension and threat.
-For the promotion of self-interest, formally organized superstructures such as NATO, OPEC, etc. were formed.
+Countries, important groups etc. conspire to string together their political, economic and military power and, with this power play, plunges the world community into a chronic state of uncertainty, tension and threat.
+For the purpose of promoting self-interest, formally organized superstructures such as NATO, OPEC, etc. were formed.